Sliding Glass Door Threshold Ramps

 You can start by reviewing our Threshold Ramp resource page that can help guide you to the right solution and purchase.

-In truth, most of our customers purchase Rubber Threshold Ramps for use on the outside of a sliding glass door.
+In truth, many of our customers purchase Rubber Threshold Ramps for use on the outside of a sliding glass door.
 Rubber threshold ramps are affordable, they last several years, and can be trimmed to meet specific requirements.
-On the downside, they’re black, heavy and not particularly attractive.
+On the downside, they’re heavy and not particularly attractive.

 An alternative is an Adjustable Aluminum Threshold Ramp that’s easy to move, impervious to rain, and generally fits in better with deck decor.